-Air quality objectives are currently being met at Churchill Road however, further monitoring is required here to establish a meaningful trend.
+Air quality objectives are currently being met at Churchill Road however; further monitoring is required here to establish a meaningful trend.

-The next Updating and Screening Assessment will be completed in April 2009 with a Progress Report being completed in April 2008.
+The next Updating and Screening Assessment will be completed in April 2009.

 6.0 REFERENCES

 DETR (2000) The Air Quality Strategy for England, Scotland, Wales and Northern Ireland.
 Department of the Environment, Transport and the Regions.
 Cm 4548, SE 2000/3, NIA